guidogr95/amazondigital/content/2019-netlify-cms-is-the-shit.md

 ---
-title: Netlify CMS is the shit
+title: Netlify CMS is the ***
 date: 2019-09-12T16:42:15-05:00
 description: "The little thumbnail description goes here so that it is not overfilled with text"
 image: /images/uploads/81500637.jpg
 draft: false
 ---
-This is the shit man oh fuck
+asjdldjlkasdjlasjdlksaasjdldjlkasdjlasjdlksaasjdldjlkasdjlasjdlksaasjdldjlkasdjlasjdlksaasjdldjlkasdjlasjdlksaasjdldjlkasdjlasjdlksa